gvwilson/12-design/README.md

 > translate generalities into specifics, but their optimum balance also shifts.
 > Software that is easiest for them to understand may not be optimal for someone
 > else.

-## Rule 9: design for delivery

-Developer operations (DevOps) has become a buzzword in the last few years.
-Like "data science" or "computational thinking", the term is popular because people can use it to mean whatever they want, but the core idea is a good one: automate compilation, packaging, distribution, deployment, and monitoring by writing software that operates on or monitors other software [Kim2016; Forsgren2018].

-Investment in automation pays off many times over, but only if you design things so that they can be automated.
-[Taschuk2017] lays out some rules for doing this, and a few others include:

-1. Use the same tools as everyone else who uses your language, e.g., `pip` or `conda` for Python or `devtools` for R. (One of the weaknesses of modern JavaScript is the number of incompatible options for this.)

-2. Organize your source files in the way your build system expects so that those tools can do their job.

-3. Handle errors rather than catching and discarding them [Nakshatri2016].

-4. Use a logging library rather than `print` commands to report what your program is doing and any errors it has encountered.
-Logging libraries allow you to enable and disable certain categories of messages selectively.
-This is very useful during development, but even more so in production, since it lets whoever is using your software turn reporting on without having to rebuild anything.

 ## Rule 10: design graphically